 Solutions and StrategiesI began my search for solutions and strategies because I did not want to be overweight.
 My weight was up and down as I dealt with dieting and bingeing.
 Of course I had other issues but the desire to be slim kept me looking outside for tools and inside for healing.
-I suggest that you read these examples of solutions and strategies in dealing with mild to severe challenges and perhaps you can implement some of the healthy self-management tools.
+I suggest that you read these examples of solutions and strategies in dealing with mild to moderate challenges and perhaps you can implement some of the healthy self-management tools.
 See what might work for you and make your own choices for your own healing.

-for Mild to Severe Challenges
+for Mild to Moderate Challenges

 Anxiety and Panic

 Dealing with Change.
 When I turned fifty years old it came to me to stay home for Christmas.
 This was my intuition guiding me.
 Messages from intuition or deep wisdom just pop up.
 Anyway it felt like a good idea because for the last fifty years I had always gone to my parents' home for the holidays or stayed home with a husband.
 Stay home, I thought?
 Why not, I was ready to do something different.
 Also I loved being in my own home.
 At that time I had been a single mother for 11 years and my son was going to be away with his father for Christmas.
 It was a perfect time for me to be home alone with no responsibilities.
 I looked forward to it.